-Getting a GSA Schedule for Small Businesses may seem intimidating, but GSA Contracts streamline the acquisition process for both buyers and sellers.
+Getting a GSA Schedule for Small Business may seem intimidating, but GSA Contracts streamline the acquisition process for both buyers and sellers.
 More specifically, GSA Schedule Contracts save the buying agency’s time and money.
 On the other hand, a GSA Schedule for small businesses means a direct linkage to the huge community of government contractors.

 Read on to get a deeper look at GSA Schedule for small businesses.